Companies that use Infoblox

 Analyzed and validated by Henley Wing Chiu

-Infoblox We detected 387 customers using Infoblox, 2 companies that churned or ended their trial, and 34 customers with estimated renewals in the next 3 months.
-The most common industry is Financial Services (11%) and the most common company size is 10,001+ employees (30%).
-Our methodology involves monitoring new entries and modifications to company DNS records.
+Infoblox We detected 396 customers using Infoblox, 2 companies that churned, and 43 customers with upcoming renewal in the next 3 months.
+The most common industry is Financial Services (11%) and the most common company size is 1,001-5,000 employees (31%).
+We find new customers by monitoring new entries and modifications to company DNS records.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login